revbingo/revbingo.github.io/_posts/2017-06-30-kotlin-refactoring-dsl-2.markdown

 }
 {% endhighlight %}

 This time, we apply the operator to a `String`, which will be the name that we want to retrieve from the map, and it returns an `Any?`, which is nullable because we might not find that name in the map.
-Now, we can use e.g. +"title" to get the value of the `title` field.
+Now, we can use e.g. `+"title"` to get the value of the `title` field, and remove the assignment to a `val`.

 {% highlight kotlin %}
 fun main(args: Array<String>) {